 One way to create beats DAWless is with the use of vinyl discs.
 It is practically DJing, so I do not wish to go too deep on this matter here.
 Especially as I am not producing lo-fi music this way.

-On the other hand there are tons of gadget that offers you a solution.
+On the other hand, there are tons of gadget that offers you a solution.
 The fanciest one would be SP404 by Roland.

-With SP404 you can work on your lo-fi music almost 100% without PC.
+With SP404 you can work on your lo-fi music almost 100% without a PC.
 It means that this tool is a sampler.
 It samples recorded vocal/music samples.
 It allows you to cut and layer them, this way producing a full song from chops.
-However you need to populate your bank with samplers.
+However, you need to populate your bank with samplers.
 You may use the previously mentioned vinyl as a perfect tool, but you can also you the internet to grab some beats.

 I would personally suggest to build a bigger bank of samples before you start working on beats.
-Also to use 2-3 sets of beats (kicks, snares and hi-hats) to have some consistency when you are working on an EP (so extended play, more than 2-3 songs).
+Also to use 2-3 sets of beats (kicks, snares, and hi-hats) to have some consistency when you are working on an EP (so extended play, more than 2-3 songs).
 It will offer you a kind of more unified sound that is pretty much important when you use samples from different sources.

 My choice for DAWless lo-fi music production

-Lastly for this first way of lo-fi music creation I would mention the gadget I am using.
+Lastly, for this first way of lo-fi music creation, I would mention the gadget I am using.
 It is the PO-33 KO by Teenage Engineering.
 The biggest pro of this tool is price.
 It is roughly 99 USD, whereas most samplers are well above 500 USD.

 Listen to an album that was produced using PO-33 KO only (no samples)